LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 Although there is a ISO Prolog standard for modules, it is (rightfully) ignored by most implementers and vendors (due to its flaws and deviation from common practice).
-In addition, there is no de facto standard for module systems, despite otherwise frequent bogus claims.
-Systems differences include the set of implemented module directives, the directive semantics, the handling of operators, the locality of flags, and on the integration of term-expansion mechanisms (when provided).
+In addition, there is no de facto standard for module systems, despite otherwise frequent misleading claims.
+Key system differences include the set of implemented module directives, the directive semantics, the handling of operators, the locality of flags, and on the integration of term-expansion mechanisms (when provided).
 Follows a discussion of the limitations of this approach that you should be aware.